thytrannk/tetris/README.md

 # Tetris

-An implementation of Tetris (https://en.wikipedia.org/wiki/Tetris) in C++ with OpenGL.
+An implementation (from scratch) of Tetris (https://en.wikipedia.org/wiki/Tetris) in C++.
+Visuals are done with OpenGL.

 #### Features:
   * Music